Child Protection and Safeguarding Policy

 4.9.3 This information will inform decisions about safeguarding and promoting welfare (including the provision of pastoral and/or academic support).

-4.10.2 Stoke Primary School will report information to the Local Authority when removing a child from roll.
+4.10.2 Stoke Primary School will report information to the Local Authority when problems are first emerging and if there is a need for the removal of a child from roll.

 4.11 Elective Home Education